Aminocd/slate/source/index.html.md

 # Public Currency Holdings

-Public currency holdings are viewable by the public.
-Authorized endpoints are only accessible to the user that owns the publi currency holding and provides the full details of the holding.
-The public endpoints provide basic information about the public currency holding.
+Unlike private currency holdings, the basic information of public currency holdings, like account balance, is publicly accessible.
+Authorized endpoints are only accessible to the user that owns the public currency holding and provides the full details of the holding.
+The publicly accessible endpoints provide basic information about the public currency holding.

 ## Get a Public Currency Holding